am-2112/amOS/Documentation/UEFI.md

 A few notable functions include `SetVirtualAddressMap` which switches runtime functions from physical to virtual addressing, as well as `ConvertPointer()` which converts a pointer between the two.
 The variable functions seem to be linked to the EFI variable store, so may not be used much outside of EFI functions.
 The other notable functions are the 4 time related functions `GetTime() SetTime() GetWakeupTime() SetWakeupTime()`.

 [^1]: https://uefi.org/sites/default/files/resources/UEFI_Spec_Final_2.11.pdf
 If looking for a specific image in the document, the caption will mention the section number to visit in the contents page (eg. 7.1 => 7.
-Services - Boot Services ==> .1 Event, Timer and Task Priority Services)
+Services - Boot Services ==> .1 Event, Timer and Task Priority Services) or will directly include the page number(s) the image comes from